 - The contact details of anyone who saw the accident so they can give a statement later into the claiming process.

-- A copy of your medical records, which illustrate the nature of the injuries you suffered along with what treatment you required.
+- A copy of your medical records, which illustrate the nature of the injuries you suffered along with what medical treatment you required.

 - Photographs of the accident scene and any visible injuries you suffered.